 A subscription to the print and online journal Movement Disorders.
 This publication provides a forum for Movement Disorder topics and is currently edited by Drs.
 Warren Olanow and Jose Obeso, together with an international group of 32 experts in the field.
-Many of the articles published in the 12 annual issues of Movement Disorders feature corresponding videos, which can be viewed online.
+Many of the articles published in Movement Disorders feature corresponding videos, which can be viewed online.
 Subscribers also receive 4 supplements on special topics in addition to the 12 issues of the journal published annually.

 A reduction in fees charged for participation in the Society's educational programs.
 Among these are the annual International Congress of Parkinson's Disease and Movement Disorders, and various clinical and scientific programs held separately from the Congress.
 Information on upcoming programs can be obtained from the Secretariat at the address listed below, in the Movement Disorders journal, or on the Education page of this website.
 The Society is actively developing a comprehensive educational program that will offer members multiple opportunities to update clinical skills and learn new information at reduced rates.

 A quarterly newsletter entitled Moving Along.
 This quarterly newsletter offers the Society's members up-to-date information on new developments such as clinical trials, upcoming meetings, and policy issues.

 Participation in the choice of Officers and International Executive Committee (IEC) members.
 Elections for the leaders governing the International Parkinson and Movement Disorder Society are conducted every two years.
 In addition, business meetings are held annually to provide members with up-to-date Society information.